-Notice is given that the seventy third Annual General Meeting of H C Slingsby plc ("the Company") will be held at HC Slingsby plc, Otley Road, Baildon, Shipley, West Yorkshire BD17 7LW on 9 June 2021 at 10am to consider, in accordance with section 656 Companies Act 2006 ("the Act") whether any, and if so what, steps should be taken to deal with the situation that the net assets of the Company are less than half its called up share capital.
-In addition, the meeting will consider and, if thought fit, pass the resolutions as set out below.
+Notice is given that the seventy fourth Annual General Meeting of H C Slingsby plc ("the Company") will be held at HC Slingsby plc, Otley Road, Baildon, Shipley, West Yorkshire BD17 7LW on 21st June 2022 at 10am to consider and, if thought fit, pass the resolutions as set out below.
 Resolutions 1 to 5 will be proposed as ordinary resolutions and resolutions 6 to 8 as special resolutions.